A life for space: Sigmund Jähn, Germany's first cosmonaut, dies aged 82 | DW | 22.09.2019

 Jähn later went on record to say that he would have liked more time to dedicate to his actual scientific work.
 But his representative and political duties often took the upper hand.

 That changed with the fall of the Berlin Wall.
 With the disappearance of the GDR and its army, the NVA, Jähn had to reinvent himself.
-He started working as an advisor for the European Space Agency (ESA) and the German Aerospace Center (DLR) and was dispatched to the Russian space agency Roskosmos.
+He started working as an advisor for the European Space Agency (ESA) and DLR and was dispatched to the Russian space agency Roskosmos.
 He also returned to his old haunt: The Star City near Moscow.